chatrjr/single-responsibility-bem/README.md

 ## Conclusion

 As always, no system is perfect.
 The merits of Single Responsibility BEM are yours to explore and adapt in any way you want.
 I want to help encourage a shift in building out systems for great design.

+## Additional Reading

+[Atomic Design][2] for a great explanation of why designing from components is the way forward.
+[Single Responsibility BEM][1] for my initial draft of the concepts behind this repo and Pen.
+[Single Responsibility BEM][3] on Codepen to see the ideas in practice.